MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/basic-followup-plugin.md

 ## How to run this sample

 1. Download or clone the [Samples](https://github.com/Microsoft/PowerApps-Samples) repo so that you have a local copy.
-This sample is located under PowerApps-Samples-master\cds\orgsvc\C#\FollowupPlugin.
+This sample is located under Power Apps-Samples-master\cds\orgsvc\C#\FollowupPlugin.
 2. Open the sample solution in Visual Studio, navigate to the project's properties, and verify the assembly will be signed during the build.
 Press F6 to build the sample's assembly (FollowupPlugin.dll).
 3. Run the Plug-in Registration tool and register the sample's assembly in the D365 server's sandbox and database.
 When registering a step, specify the Create message, account entity, and asynchronous mode.
 4. Using the D365 app, perform the appropriate operation to invoke the message and entity request that you registered the plug-in on (create an account).